Minimize the compromise of the architectural speaker.

 Place the speaker away from the room boundary

-Should I install a custom speaker back box enclosure?
+Should I install a back box enclosure?

 This question shows up in online web searches.